-Dell XPS 13 (2015) ($800+)
+Dell XPS 13 (2016) ($809+)

 You may have seen the XPS 13 pop up on some of our other lists, too – this is simply one of the best ultrabooks that has been brought to market.
 It comes equipped with a 13-inch screen using Dell’s slim InfinityEdge border, plus an optional 3,200 x 1,800 touchscreen.
 Bonuses to the 2016 version include an even brighter screen, a more robust battery, and a new USB-C port with Thunderbolt 3 to keep up on all the latest laptop demands.

-On the inside, you have options up to a 6th generation Intel Core i7 processor, 8 GB of RAM, and up to 256GB of SSD storage.
-You can also choose to improve the video card if you prefer, but only if you select the Core i7, which has Intel HD 540 graphics.
-Ports are not customized, but come with a very solid set of USB 3.0 ports, a 2-in-1 card reader, DisplayPort, Thunderbolt, and more.
+On the inside, you have options up to a 6th generation Intel Core i7 processor, 8 GB of RAM, and up to 1TB of SSD storage.
+You can also choose to improve the integrated graphics chip if you prefer, but only if you select the Core i7, which has Intel HD 540 graphics.
+Ports are not customizable, but come with a very solid set of USB 3.0 ports, a 2-in-1 card reader, DisplayPort, Thunderbolt, and more.
 There is no HDMI or Ethernet port, however, so you’ll need an adapter for those connections.

 With these high-end configuration options, prices can quickly go north of $1,500, which doesn’t make the XPS 13 very budget-friendly.
 However, the basic model is priced at $800, so there are more budget-friendly options if you are willing to tinker or settle for less.
+Read our full review.

-Microsoft Surface Book ($1,500+)
+Microsoft Surface Book ($1,289+)

-As the newest product on our list, it’s reasonable to expect a lot from the Microsoft Surface Book – and yes, the Book does deliver.
+It’s easonable to expect a lot from the Microsoft Surface Book – and yes, the Book does deliver.
 If you have always liked the idea of the Surface Pro line, but been scared off by the idea of a hybrid tablet, then you’re exactly why Microsoft created the Book.

 Almost everything about the Surface Book is on the high-end of what ultrabooks can do, handily surpassing most models on the market.
 The display is a 13.5-inch, 3,000 x 2,000 touchscreen.
 The processor is a 6th gen Intel Core i5 or i7, with RAM options up to 16GB.
 SSD storage can go up to a whopping 1TB of data, and the battery lasts for up to 12 hours, though we found it manages about half that in the real world.